 Our first stop on our road trip was the Herkimer Diamond Mine.
 Herkimer Diamonds are actually the hardest of all quartz crystals and have a diamond-like geometrical shape.
 With your admission you are given use of a hammer, zip-lock bags for your diamond finds, and entrance to the museum.
-There are three separate mining areas where you are free to dig and chisel for diamonds all day (be sure to bring your sunscreen!).
+There are three separate mining areas where you are free to dig and chisel for diamonds all day.

 My kids loved the mines.
 The hammering was difficult for them – you need to actually break apart rock to look for diamonds – but they had lots of success digging in gravel areas and finding small diamonds.
 We hammered and dug for a couple hours before the heat and hunger set in.
 We also spent some quality time in the extensive gem shop and museum where there’s lots to learn and see.